 Drive to the Desert View Watchtower.

-Open to the public, this 25-mile route is a destination all to its self!
+Open to the public, this 25-mile route is a destination all to itself!
 Take your time along this scenic drive and stop along the way at viewpoints like Moran and Lipan on your way to the watchtower.

 From the Desert View Watchtower, you’ll be able to see the Colorado River and sweeping panoramic views of the canyon.
 You can also climb to the top of the watchtower and learn more about the meaning behind why it’s there.